 When it comes to expressing gratitude, very few things are better than a solid thank you.
-However, if you’re a people manager in the workplace (or if you use Awardco's rewards and recognition platform in your organization) you may be given an opportunity to say thank you more frequently, which can sometimes leave you feeling like you want to say something more.
+However, if you’re a people manager in the workplace (or if you use Awardco's employee rewards and recognition platform in your organization), you may be given an opportunity to say thank you more frequently, which can sometimes leave you feeling like you want to say something more.
 In the spirit of the Thanksgiving holiday, and for those of us looking for a great way to express our thankfulness, here are 18 ways to say thank you.

 This wouldn’t be a thank you list without this one, would it?
 Classic, timeless, and direct, ”thank you” is the meat and potatoes of gratitude.